felixgren/sql-mystery-troll/README.md

 Somebody has left a nasty comment on a forum.
 Your job is to find out who it was.
 Start off in the comments and see if it leads you somewhere...

+## Instructions
+<b>First of all:</b>
+1. Clone or fork this repository to your computer.
+2. Open the ```mysterytroll.sqlite```-file with TablePlus.
+3. Start working on the queries until you reach the solution of the mystery .

 ## Database structure

 <img src="https://raw.githubusercontent.com/felixgren/sql-mystery-troll/main/db-design.png" width="100%" />